All Episodes

 If this really is criminal activity or borders on it, impeach her.

-I mean, I don't mind the sp call for special prosecutor, so forth, but what we're really relying on here is voters to understand how serious this is and have people currently inclined to vote for Hillary to get so mad, so righteously indignant over what she's done that they abandoned her.
+I mean, I don't mind a call for a special prosecutor, so forth, but what we're really relying on here is voters to understand how serious this is and have people currently inclined to vote for Hillary to get so mad, so righteously indignant over what she's done that they abandoned her.

 And she knows it, and Bill Clinton knows it.

-And so, and a lot of other people know it, so they just chalk it up to, well.
+And so, and a lot of other people know it.

 This is what has become.